hotpxl/nvml/README.md

 either are unmaintained or require configuring compiler flags.
 This package uses cgo and aims to be usable without any configuration.

+Currently very few functionalities are exported from the underlying C library because those are what I need.
+But if you want more features, please submit an issue and I'll be happy to implement.

 ## Example

 Following is an easy example that displays processes information on all devices.

 	package main